Bỏ qua đến nội dung

 • Enter frigate/events

-Test 2: Check whether the AI service runs successfully
+Test 2: Check if AI service runs

 • Go to Developer Tools → Actions